Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.06.18 (BR)
+- Sending transport helper will work even if a transport is already set.

 2023.06.17 (BR)
 - Setup options will now follow the current game options.
   - Any changes in the game panels will be ported to the setup options.